zen2106/mykuberepo/MyAwesomeApp/README.txt

-Welcome to Dockerizing Spring boot Java App!!! follow below steps for building Docker images and running Docker containers from images
+Welcome to Dockerizing Spring boot Java App!!! follow below steps for building Docker images and running Docker containers from images Make sure you open port 8085 in security firewall.
 Steps:

 1. Make sure you clone the repo locally.